realworldocaml/book/en/02-guided-tour.md

 So far we've encountered a handful of basic types like `int`, `float` and `string` as well as function types like `string -> int`.
-But we haven't yet talked about any datastructures.
-We'll start by looking at a particularly simple datastructure, the tuple.
+But we haven't yet talked about any data structures.
+We'll start by looking at a particularly simple data structure, the tuple.
 You can create a tuple by joining values together with a comma:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }